- John “JC” Collins appointed as state’s first Night-Life Economy Commissioner

 “His passion for live music and his deep connection to Queensland’s creative industries make him the ideal person to steer our Nightlife Economy into a thriving future.”

-Minister for the Arts Leeanne Enoch says the investment of a nighttime commissioner is an “investment” in the state’s live music.
+Minister for the Arts Leeanne Enoch says his new role is an “investment” in the state’s live music.

 “(It) recognises their important role in platforming and celebrating Queensland talent, creating jobs for music artists and managers, and activating precincts and communities,” Ms Enoch says.